Kay Kendall Leukaemia Fund Intermediate Research Fellow

-I am a Postdoctoral Research Scientist working in the group of Professor Claus Nerlov in the MRC Molecular Haematology Unit at the Weatherall Institute of Molecular Medicine (WIMM).
+I am a KKLF Intermediate Research Fellow based in the Professor Claus Nerlov group in the MRC Molecular Haematology Unit at the Weatherall Institute of Molecular Medicine (WIMM).

-I received my PhD from the University of Milano Bicocca (Italy) in 2014.
+I obtained my PhD in Experimental Haematology from the University of Milan in 2014.
 During my PhD I worked under the supervision of Professor Carlo Gambacorti-Passerini and my research was focused on the characterization of atypical Chronic Myeloid Leukemia (aCML), a heterogeneous disorder belonging to the group of myelodysplastic/myeloproliferative (MDS/MPN) syndromes.
 By using exome sequencing approach, we discovered SETBP1 as a novel oncogene and identified specific mutations of this gene in patients affected by aCML.

-I moved to Oxford in January 2014, when I joined Professor Jacqueline Boultwood group (Bloodwise Molecular Haematology Unit/ Nuffield Division of Clinical Laboratory Sciences) as a postdoctoral scientist to elucidate the function of ASXL1, a gene commonly mutated in myeloid malignancies including CML.
+I then moved to the University of Oxford, where I joined Professor Jacqueline Boultwood group (Bloodwise Molecular Haematology Unit/ Nuffield Division of Clinical Laboratory Sciences) as a postdoctoral scientist to elucidate the function of ASXL1, a gene commonly mutated in myeloid malignancies including CML.
 There, I developed a special interest in the new powerful genome editing CRISPR/Cas9 tool that I used to correct the ASXL1 homozygous nonsense mutation present in the CML cell line KBM5, resulting in protein re-expression with restored normal function.

-The purpose of my project is to understand the cellular and molecular mechanisms underlying the decline of erythropoiesis during ageing, determining the contributions to this process of both the hematopoietic and stromal component of the hematopoietic system.
+In November 2015 I joined Professor Claus Nerlov group in the MRC Molecular Haematology Unit at the WIMM.
+Over the last four years, my research has been focused mainly on understanding the cellular and molecular mechanisms underlying the decline of erythropoiesis during ageing, determining the contributions to this process of both the haematopoietic and stromal component of the haematopoietic system.

 Application of genome editing technologies to the study and treatment of hematological disease.